Crow’s Feet: What Is It & How to Get Rid of Crow’s Feet

 Here’s the deal: you have learned a lot about crow’s feet, but now it’s time to learn one more trick you’ll want to have in your arsenal: how to conceal them.
 Concealing crow’s feet helps make them less noticeable and can boost your confidence.

 As with any kind of wrinkle, you’ll want to find a formula that isn’t going to set into the lines.
-To get you started on the right track, try our pairing our 3-in-1 Renewal Therapy, mineral foundation, and Even Up® Clinical Pigment Perfector® together.
+To get you started on the right track, try pairing our Total Eye® 3-in-1 Renewal Therapy, mineral foundation SPF 30, and Even Up® Clinical Pigment Perfector® SPF 50 together.

 With proper skin care and safe ingredients, you’ll be set to take on crow’s feet.
 To get started, you’ll need a high-quality eye cream, such as the ones mentioned above, and a solid primer or serum.
 With the help of Colorescience you have various eye creams to pick from and an excellent multi-correction serum to help you take on your crow’s feet concerns.